top of page

 • LinkedIn

-Levin’s work integrates religious and cultural elements, weaving symbols, motifs, and materials into bespoke objects that are at once extravagant and minimalist.
-Rooted in storytelling, his designs delve into themes of forgiveness, spiritual connection, and the complexities of human relationships, while also serving as a lens for examining the tensions between his personal experiences and broader societal norms.
-By combining historical research and material experimentation, Levin challenges the constraints of societal and religious structures, inviting viewers to engage deeply with his art and confront the profound narratives it conveys.
+At the core of his work lies storytelling.
+His art delves into themes of forgiveness, spiritual connection, and the complexities of human relationships, while also serving as a lens for examining the tensions between his personal experiences and broader societal norms.
+By combining historical research and material experimentation, Levin challenges the constraints of societal and religious structures, inviting viewers to engage deeply with his work and confront the layered narratives it carries.

 bottom of page